CAS-92/UA92-HTM/README.md

 # UA92-HTM
-Demo website
-Website that will be deployed on Github
+Demo website that will be deployed on Github